Bridging Foundational Literacy Skills – Grades 4 and 5

 Orton-Gillingham decodable readers

-Here is an optional tool.
+As an optional resource, here is a decoding tool.
 The Orton-Gillingham 13-book decodable series progresses systematically from CVC short-vowel stories to compounds and multisyllabic words.
 These affordable readers are thorough and helpful for parents and teachers.

-My favorite free passages, however, are from UFLI.
+However, my favorite free passages are from UFLI.
 UFLI decodables align with systematic phonics instruction.
 Every word can be decoded and encoded, reinforcing sound–spelling patterns through reading and writing.
 As skills grow, students develop accuracy, fluency, and confidence with connected text.

 Research strongly supports the use of decodable texts as the most effective method for teaching early reading.